-- has a defect in ketone metabolism..... - Please read carefully.
+- Please read carefully.
 ASSESSMENT AND TREATMENT ARE URGENT.
-Treatment should be meticulous as there is a high risk of serious complications.. - The major complications are hypoglycaemia and metabolic keto-acidosis. - Start this treatment if the patient is obviously unwell or vomiting, hypoglycaemic (blood glucose <2.6 mmol/l), acidotic or hyperventilating (base deficit >10 mmol/l) or drowsy.
-Do not delay if you are uncertain. - Give Glucose 200 mg/kg at once (2 ml/kg of 10% glucose or 1ml/kg of 20% glucose) over a few minutes. - Give normal saline 10 ml/kg unless the peripheral circulation is poor or the patient is frankly shocked, then give 20 ml/kg normal saline as a bolus immediately after the glucose.
-Repeat the saline bolus if the poor circulation persists as for a shocked non-metabolic patient. - Continue with glucose 10% / saline 0.45% at 5 ml/kg/h ONLY UNTIL THE NEXT SOLUTION IS READY AND AN ACCURATE INFUSION RATE HAS BEEN CALCULATED DO NOT LEAVE ON HIGH INFUSION RATES FOR TOO LONG - If this is not immediately available, continue with glucose 10% until it is ready.
-(For instructions to make glucose 10% / saline 0.45% solution click here) - If the patient was shocked, higher infusion rates may be necessary - If there is any doubt at all, the child must be admitted, even if only necessary for a short period of observation. - This protocol is for the immediate management only.
+Treatment should be meticulous as there is a high risk of serious complications. - The major complications are encephalopathy and hypoglycaemia but this is a late complication. - Start this treatment if the patient is obviously unwell or vomiting, hypoglycaemic (blood glucose <2.6 mmol/l) or drowsy.
+Do not delay if you are uncertain. - Give Glucose 200 mg/kg at once (2 ml/kg of 10% glucose or 1ml/kg of 20% glucose) over a few minutes, even if not hypoglycaemic. - Give normal saline 10 ml/kg unless the peripheral circulation is poor or the patient is frankly shocked, then give 20 ml/kg normal saline as a bolus immediately after the glucose.
+Repeat the saline bolus if the poor circulation persists as for a shocked non-metabolic patient. - Continue with glucose 10% / saline 0.45% at 5 ml/kg/h ONLY UNTIL THE NEXT SOLUTION IS READY AND AN ACCURATE INFUSION RATE HAS BEEN CALCULATED - DO NOT LEAVE ON HIGH INFUSION RATES FOR TOO LONG - If this is not immediately available, continue with glucose 10% until it is ready.
+(For instructions to make glucose 10% / saline 0.45% solution click here) - If there is any doubt at all, the child must be admitted, even if only necessary for a short period of observation. - Inform the child's metabolic team. - This protocol is for the immediate management only.

-More information can be found in the BIMDG standard emergency guideline for defects of ketone metabolism.
+More information can be found in the BIMDG standard emergency guideline for CPT1 or HMG CoA Synthase deficiency